-The sacred Himalayan pilgrimage Tsum Valley is situated in Nepal's midwestern part of the Gorkha district nearby the Tibetan Border.
+The sacred Himalayan pilgrimage Tsum Valley is situated in Nepal's midwestern part of the Gorkha district near the Tibetan Border.
 ‘Tsum’ is derived from the Tibetan word ‘Tsombo’ which means vivid.
-Traditionally, Tsum valley was a currently distinct geographical area called 'Tsum Tso Chucksums', which means thirteen provinces ruled as a single territory.
+Traditionally, Tsum Valley was a currently distinct geographical area called 'Tsum Tso Chucksums', which means thirteen provinces ruled as a single territory.
 This secret Himalayan valley is rich in ancient art, unique culture, and religion beside mountain scenery.